CtrlK

 Workflow Clarity

 The 5-step planning process is clearly sequenced, and the output format provides structure.
 However, there are no validation checkpoints or feedback loops — no guidance on what to do if a plan fails validation, how to verify plan quality, or when to re-plan.
-For a planning agent that orchestrates potentially destructive or complex operations, this is a significant gap.
+For a coordination agent that orchestrates potentially destructive or complex operations, this is a significant gap.

 2 / 3